awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-visualization.md

 This video demonstrates a *model pruning* technique that makes pre\-trained ResNet50 and AlexNet models lighter and affordable while keeping high standards for model accuracy\.

-SageMaker Estimator trains those algorithms supplied from PyTorch model zoo in an AWS Deep Learning Containers with PyTorch framework, and Debugger extracts training metrics from the training process\.
+SageMaker Estimator trains those algorithms supplied from the PyTorch model zoo in an AWS Deep Learning Containers with PyTorch framework, and Debugger extracts training metrics from the training process\.

 The video also demonstrates how to set up a Debugger custom rule to watch the accuracy of a pruned model, to trigger an Amazon CloudWatch event and an AWS Lambda function when the accuracy hits a threshold, and to automatically stop the pruning process to avoid redundant iterations\.